gzunino/tishadow-eclipse-plugin/TiShadow Plug-in User Guide.md

 _2014-08-21:_ Fixed bug on the TiShadow run button that was getting the default attributes from the spec config.

 _2014-08-22:_ Added key shortcuts to launch TiShadow server, tests and run.

+_2014-08-28:_ Updated tooltip, labels and help.
+Renamed all Run commands to Deploy.

 ---
 # Authors and Contributors